yoavram/curveball/README.md

 ```
 pip install git+https://github.com/yoavram/curveball.git#egg=curveball
 ```

-## Licence

-See file LICENCE.txt in this folder

 ## Contribute
 **curveball** is an open-source software.
 Everyone is welcome to contribute!
 Please Use issues and pull requests in the official [Github repository](https://github.com/yoavram/curveball)